Slovenians vote in tight race between populists, liberals

 The main challenger Sunday is U.S.-educated former business executive Robert Golob and his Freedom Movement party.
 The party has advocated green energy transition and sustainable development over Jansa's nation-centered narrative.

-The two blocks are projected to win an almost equal number of votes — around 20-25% — which would mean the composition and course of the future government could depend on which smaller groups pass the 4% election threshold.
+The two blocs are projected to win an almost equal number of votes — around 20-25% — which would mean the composition and course of the future government could depend on which smaller groups pass the 4% election threshold.
+Observers have given Golob better chance than Jansa of gathering a post-election alliance.

-Jansa's SDS won the most votes in an election four years ago but could not initially find partners for a coalition government.
+Jansa's SDS won the most votes in an election four years ago, but couldn't initially find partners for a coalition government.
 He took over after lawmakers from centrist and left-leaning groups switched sides following the resignation in 2020 of liberal Prime Minister Marjan Sarec.

 Jansa has since faced accusations of sliding toward authoritarian rule in the style of his ally, Hungarian Prime Minister Viktor Orban.
 Jansa came under EU scrutiny amid reports that he pressured opponents and public media, and installed loyalists in key positions for control over state institutions.